 In almost all cases, these apply specifically to HeNe lasers operating on the so-called red transition around 633 nm (although when stabilized, there may be many many places to the right of the decimal point).
 HeNe lasers on other wavelengths can also be stabilized, though not all the same techniques can be used.
-This chapter deals almost exclusively with stabilized red HeNe lasers.
+This chapter deals almost exclusively with stabilized red HeNe lasers producing one or two linearly polarized single frequency components.
+There is some information on Zeeman lasers, though much more on their principles and characteristics can be found in the chapter: Commercial Stabilized HeNe Lasers mostly in the sections on Hewlett Packard/Agilent/Keysight stabilized HeNe lasers.
+HP practically created that industry, which still flourishes to this day and is likely to continue to do so for the foreseeable future.

 General information on HeNe lasers as well as a brief introduction to stabilized HeNe lasers and typical locking schemes may be found in the chapter: Helium-Neon Lasers.
 Here, we delve into the topic in more detail.